3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ### Basic Tags

 1. h1, h2, h3, h4, h5, h6
   - These are headers.
-Imagine you're giving a lecture and you want to have an outline.
-These will help a computer/programmer figure out what are the title, sub sections, sub-sub sections, etc. of your outline.
+Imagine you are giving a lecture and you would like to create an outline.
+Headers will help a computer/programmer figure out what are the title, sub sections, sub-sub sections, etc. of your outline.
+The allude to importance on an html page.
   - The lower the number, the more important the header is.  h1 tags are generally the title of the page.  h2 denote a section, and so on.
 1. p
   - These are paragraphs

 ### Specific Structural Elements

-Of course a website is more than just headers and paragraphs, though.
+Of course a website is more than just headers and paragraphs.
 It has many sections to it that a normal outline doesn't.
-Here are some of the more common tags we use to give structure to the page
+Here are some of the more common tags we use to give structure to the page"

 See also [HTML5 New Elements](http://www.w3schools.com/html/html5_new_elements.asp)

 1. header
-  - could contain elements like a log and a nav bar.
+  - could contain elements like a logo and a nav bar.
 Perhaps the title of the page too?
 1. footer
   - could contain disclaimers, copyrights, and less important links (privacy, terms and conditions, legal, etc).
 1. main
   - the bulk of your site goes in here
 1. section
   - within some of the tags listed above, there can be different sections.
-Use this tag to block each section off
+Use this tag to block off those sections.
 1. nav
   - this will hold navigation links
 1. article
-  - if you're writing a blog, or have a page with many self contained sections, this might work well
+  - if you're writing a blog, or have a page with many self contained sections, you might think about using the article tag
 1. aside
   - this is for tangential material.
 Sidebars, inserts, etc.